mikenakis/Bathyscaphe/README.md

 Note: some of the glossary terms (i.e. variable / invariable, extensible / inextensible) are introduced in order to mitigate the ambiguities caused by Java's unfortunate decision to reuse certain language keywords (i.e. `final`) to mean entirely different things in different situations. (i.e. a `final` class vs. a `final` field.)

 - **_Assessment_** - the result of examining an object or a class to determine whether it is immutable or not.
 Bathyscaphe contains a hierarchy of assessments, which is divided into a few distinct sub-hierarchies: one for type assessments, one for object assessments, one for field assessments, and one for field value assessments.
-These hierarchies all share a common ancestor for the sole purpose of being able to construct assessment trees, where the children of an assessment are the reasons due to which the assessment was issued.
+These hierarchies all share a common ancestor for the sole purpose of constructing assessment trees, where the children of an assessment are the reasons due to which the assessment was issued.
 Also see **_Type assessment_**, **_Object assessment_**.

 - **_Bathyscaphe_** - (/ˈbæθɪskeɪf/ or /ˈbæθɪskæf/) (noun) a free-diving, self-propelled, deep-sea submersible with a crew cabin.
 Being yellow is not a strict requirement.
 See [Wikipedia - Bathyscaphe](https://en.wikipedia.org/wiki/Bathyscaphe)